-Total nonfarm payroll employment rose by 128,000 in October, and the unemployment rate was little changed at 3.6 percent, the U.S. Bureau of Labor Statistics reported today.
-Notable job gains occurred in food services and drinking places, social assistance, and financial activities.
-Within manufacturing, employment in motor vehicles and parts decreased due to strike activity.
-Federal government employment was down, reflecting a drop in the number of temporary jobs for the 2020 Census.
+Total nonfarm payroll employment rose by 266,000 in November, and the unemployment rate was little changed at 3.5 percent, the U.S. Bureau of Labor Statistics reported today.
+Notable job gains occurred in health care and in professional and technical services.
+Employment rose in manufacturing, reflecting the return of workers from a strike.

-The next employment situation report for November 2019 is scheduled to be released on Friday, December 6, 2019.
+The next employment situation report for December 2019 is scheduled to be released on Friday, January 10, 2020.

-Next release is Thursday, November 13, 2019, for the October 2019 Consumer Price Index.
+Next release is Thursday, January 14, 2020, for the December 2019 Consumer Price Index.